Amsterdam-Graphite-image-1.png

 Graphite by Peter Gast

-Graphite by Peter Gast is a speakeasy restaurant (1 Michelin star) situated in our building.
+Graphite by Peter Gast is a speakeasy restaurant situated in our building.
 The only way in is with your own QR code, which you will receive after booking a table.
 The setting is clubby with loud music, dimmed lights and a lot of privacy - and you can count on being entertained with special flavours and quirky wines.

 The Manor Amsterdam - Restaurant R